mhbeals/scissorsandpaste/Individual MD Entries/1814-09-12_Caledonian Mercury_113.md

                     will now look to him for some offensive operation against the enemy.
-                    He has done nothing the whole summer but parade about 6000 men at Chambly, where he makes them march past him twice a-week, bowing and scraping, instead of emplying them where they ought to be.
+                    He has done nothing the whole summer but parade about 6000 men at Chambly, where he makes them march past him twice a-week, bowing and scraping, instead of employing them where they ought to be.
 You will have heard of an American army of about 6000, under General Jacob
                     Brown, having crossed the river at Fort Erie, when General Rial, with a force of 1500 only, gallantly assailed them but was overpowered by numbers, and sustained considerable loss.
 I inclose a general